Post job

 Configured Workday Payroll Interface Core connector and successfully implemented the outbound employee and deduction interface files.

-• Another skill that is quite popular among functional consultants is creativity.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a functional consultant resume: "because analysts are tasked with finding innovative solutions to computer problems, an ability to “think outside the box” is important."
+Creativity.
+Another skill that relates to the job responsibilities of functional consultants is creativity.
+This skill is critical to many everyday functional consultant duties, as "because analysts are tasked with finding innovative solutions to computer problems, an ability to “think outside the box” is important."
 This example from a resume shows how this skill is used: "conduct erp training in oracle university (basic navigation, ap, inventory, hr, purchasing and gl)"

 Functional Consultant Resume